 US factories tend to have better working conditions than places like China and Cambodia, but we also don't have a mandated living wage.
 The federal minimum wage of $7.25/hour is not considered a living wage in any state.

 If you can't afford a bra at a fair labor price, it's probably because you aren't being paid a living wage either.
 Wealth disparity in the US is greater than in most developed countries, and it's been created largely by not paying people a living wage.

 Women and people of color (and people who are both) are especially vulnerable to this.
 White women make about 78 cents to the white male dollar, and black, hispanic, and native women make significantly less.
 If you're being paid the current minimum wage, of course it's hard to afford lingerie, even the basics you need.
 Basics are prohibitively expensive if you don't make a living wage.

-The big reason that this hasn’t changed is that companies of all kinds, including lingerie companies, are incredibly willing to outsource labor.
-That means whenever people argue for a higher minimum wage for workers, corporations threaten to outsource more — move more jobs overseas, essentially.
-They often claim that this is about being able to give us the kinds of prices we want to pay for lingerie and other goods, but it’s actually more about keeping their own costs low.
+The big reason that this hasn't changed is that companies of all kinds, including lingerie companies, are incredibly willing to outsource labor.
+That means whenever people argue for a higher minimum wage for workers, corporations threaten to outsource more --- move more jobs overseas, essentially.
+They often claim that this is about being able to give us the kinds of prices we want to pay for lingerie and other goods, but it's also about keeping their own costs low.